 Higher polygon counts and separate fingers are objective improvements, and the rest is a matter of personal preference.
 However, in many aspects the updated character models are poorly implemented in SADX.
 Here’s a list of problems with the SADX models that didn’t exist or were less noticeable with the Dreamcast models:

-c) The jumping/rolling models for characters were not updated.
+- The jumping/rolling models for characters were not updated.
 They use the SA1 hand models with SADX hand textures, which doesn’t look too great together with broken vertex welding and lower quality textures.
 To be fair, vertex welding is broken on the Dreamcast too, but at least it has the correct textures.
-Lack of updates to anything besides the most visible things is jarring and illustrates the lack of effort put into the model upgrades.

-- The updated models are inconsistent with other models in the game.
-The higher-poly models of Sonic and other characters look strange when they are standing next to NPCs because the NPCs use much more basic models.
+4. The updated models are inconsistent with other models in the game.
+The higher-poly models of Sonic and other characters stick out when they are standing next to NPCs because the NPCs use much more basic models.
 This was already noticeable in the Dreamcast version, but SADX made the contrast even more jarring.
 The best example of this inconsistency is Knuckles standing next to an NPC in the Echidna City.
 His original model looks a lot more consistent with the echidnas than his SA2-inspired model used in the ports.

-- The updated models don’t follow the design guidelines from the Sonic Adventure Stylebook (scroll down a bit or search for “stylebook”).
-They use wrong shapes and proportions, whereas the original models follow them quite closely.
+5. The updated models don’t follow the design guidelines from the Sonic Adventure Stylebook.
+They use wrong shapes and proportions, whereas the original models follow them more faithfully.
 Considering that SADX is supposed to be a better version of Sonic Adventure, the updated characters don’t represent the original game’s artistic vision.

-- The new hands are good to have, but Amy has got monster hands with very long fingers and it looks a bit freaky.
+7. The new hands are good to have, but Amy has got monster hands with long fingers and it looks a bit freaky.

-- There is a visible seam between the upper and lower halves of Big’s body in SADX.
+10. There is a visible seam between the upper and lower halves of Big’s body in SADX.
 Big’s model in particular is a great illustration of how a higher poly count improves almost nothing.
 Did you know that the SADX model has a higher poly count for Big’s body?
-I didn’t because it looks exactly the same to me.
+It’s hard to notice because it looks exactly the same.

 Some people say the SADX models have better textures.
 Other than the “grain” mentioned in point 1 above (which is still debatable), this isn’t entirely true.
 Here’s a comparison of SA1 textures with SADX textures for Sonic: